kojq/ASUS-Linux-Script/README.md

   - openSUSE Leap
   - openSUSE MicroOS
 - Notify the user if their kernel does not have patches that are available in the ROG kernel
-  - False positive for customized kernels that contain patches without the ROG name
+  - False positive for customized kernels without the ROG name that contain the patches

 ## Build